-Politically Exposed Persons Or PEP.
-Subsequentially to any form of customer due diligence, you will most likely have to deal with a group of customers called PEPs.
-A PEP is nothing more than an individual.
-An individual that has been entrusted with a prominent public function or political role.
+Politically Exposed Persons or PEP is any form of customer due diligence, you will most likely have to deal with a group of customers called PEPs.
+A PEP is nothing more than an individual entrusted with a prominent public function or political role.

 Politically Exposed Persons Or PEP

 Why should this be of money laundering concern?
 These individuals’ positions can be abused to launder illicit funds or predicate offenses such as corruption or bribery.
 Generally speaking, it is true that having PEPs as customers or doing business dealings with PEPs represents a higher money laundering risk for organizations.
 Examples in which politicians or their associates abuse their positions for money laundering purposes are manifold.
 You have to look no further than at the Panama Papers; this is quite a rich resource for such examples.
 Over 140 politicians from 50 countries have been implicated in the Panama Papers.